wolovim/grubhub_v2/expecectation.markdown

 As an authenticated Administrator, I can:

-Assign items to categories from categories.
-Products can belong to more than one category.
 Retire a item from being sold, which hides it from browsing by any non-administrator

 As an Administrator, I can also view an order "dashboard" where I can:

 See a listing of all orders with:

-links for each individual order
+links for each individual order (really want to change this to )

 link to transition to a different status: